-Displaying sadness as an indication of status.
-Sadness displays are shown following the potential for loss in status-relevant domains (Tiedens, 2001) and domains less closely linked to status, such as the loss of a loved one (Gross, Fredrickson, & Levenson, 1994).
-Individuals who display sadness are perceived as low in dominance (Knutson, 1996), and individuals known to be low status are expected to display sadness in negative situations (Tiedens, Ellsworth, & Mesquita, 2000).
+Displaying Sadness as an Indication of Status Sadness displays are shown following the potential for loss in status-relevant domains (Tiedens 2001) and domains less closely linked to status, such as the loss of a loved one (Gross et al. 1994).
+Individuals who display sadness are perceived as low in dominance (Knutson 1996), and individuals known to be low status are expected to display sadness in negative situations (Tiedens et al. 2000).
 However, it is unclear whether sadness displays are signals of status loss or cue low status for culture-specific reasons, such as gender norms about the appropriateness of certain displays.
-For example, one study found that male displays of negative emotions (including sadness) led to reduced status for the displayers; according to the study's authors, this finding was due to the normative belief that men should not display sadness (Anderson, John, Keltner, & Kring, 2001).
-However, others argue that sadness displays in fact signal low threat (see Gilbert, 2006, for a review), in which case the low-status judgments of sad men may result from something intrinsic to the expression, relevant to its evolved function.
-Given that shame displays are more likely to be low-status signals (see above; also see Martens et al., 2012), it seems more probable that any status information communicated by sadness results from other messages more inherent to the emotion.
+For example, one study found that male displays of negative emotions (including sadness) led to reduced status for the displayers; according to the study's authors, this finding was due to the normative belief that men should not display sadness (Anderson et al. 2001).
+However, others argue that sadness displays in fact signal low threat (see Gilbert 2006, for a review), in which case the low-status judgments of sad men may result from something intrinsic to the expression, relevant to its evolved function.
+Given that shame displays are more likely to be low-status signals (see above; also see Martens et al. 2012), it seems more probable that any status information communicated by sadness results from other messages more inherent to the emotion.

-Perceiving others' status through their sadness displays.
-It is not entirely clear how observers use the status-related information garnered from others' sadness displays, but one possibility is that they acquire the knowledge that these individuals need not be considered serious status competitors, at least while they are displaying (and thus presumably experiencing) sadness.
+Perceiving Others' Status Through Their Sadness Displays It is not entirely clear how observers use the status-related information garnered from others' sadness displays, but one possibility is that they acquire the knowledge that these individuals need not be considered serious status competitors, at least while they are displaying (and thus presumably experiencing) sadness.
 Depending on the observer's relationship with the displayer, the display may also indicate an opportunity to help the individual, and thereby strengthen the interpersonal relationship.
 This could have downstream status-relevant consequences, such as allowing individuals to forge alliances that benefit future status conquests.
 Alternatively, the message that the displayer is in a weakened or needy position may allow opportunistic perceivers to aggressively take advantage of the displayer's current low status.